Pepto Bismol For Dogs: Is it Safe? Dosage?

 There are a few other at-home remedies for tummy troubles you can try with your dog.
 Before trying a new medication, be sure to always consult with your veterinarian.

 - Imodium (loperamide) is an over-the-counter medication that can help with diarrhea.
-The Imodium dosage for dogs is 2 milligrams per 40 pounds of body weight, 2-3 times per day.
+The Imodium dosage for dogs is 2 milligrams per 40 pounds of body weight, 2-3 times per day for the tablet form.
 Be sure to consult with your veterinarian first to verify that it’s safe to give your dog Imodium based on his or her medical history.

-- Pepcid (famotidine) is another OTC medication that helps with acid buildup.
+- Pepcid (famotidine) is another OTC medication that prevents acid buildup by decreasing acid production in the stomach.
 The dosage of Pepcid for both dogs and cats is 10 milligrams for every 20 pounds of body weight one to two times per day.
 Only purchase the original strength Pepcid, as “Pepcid Complete” contains a combination of medications.

 If your dog’s tummy troubles last more than two days, stop your at-home treatments and take your pup to the vet.
 It’s important to determine the underlying cause in order to properly treat the illness.